hmalindu1/js-to-dev/src/content/posts/sample.md

 As developers we can add properties to the global object whenever we declare a **function** on the global scope or whenever we declare a variable using **var** keyword on global scope.
 These are also added to the global object and now available to use throughout the entire script.

 ##### 3. Global Environment Record

+Environment records manage the identifier bindings within it's scope.
+Let's break this down.

+###### What is an identfire ?

+Identifier is the variable name you assign to a variable.

+###### What is identifier binding ?

+It means a creating connection between the variable name and the actual data it represents.

 Every execution context goes through **two phases**.